judisjt/oauth2SmartOnFhirTutorial/README.md

 ### Installing

-This is after you have npm downloaded and installed.
  You have to install the Angular-cli through npm.
 Write this in the command prompt after you have npm installed.

 ```
 npm install angular-cli
 ```